CCI-MOC/hil/docs/network-drivers.md

     http://schema.massopencloud.org/haas/switches/nexus

 The nexus driver requires the same additional fields as the powerconnect driver, plus an additional field "dummy_vlan", which should be a JSON number corresponding to an unused VLAN id on the switch.
 This VLAN should be deactivated (and thus no traffic should flow across it ever).
 This exists to get around an implementation problem related to disabling the native VLAN.

 ### switch_register_port

 Like the powerconnect driver, the Nexus driver accepts port names of the same format accepted by the underlying switch, in this case (e.g.)
 ``ethernet 1/42``.
 The same concerns about validation apply.

 ## Using multiple switches

 Networks may span multiple switches.
-No special configuration of HaaS itself is required; just register each switch as normal and things shoul "just work".
+No special configuration of HaaS itself is required; just register each switch as normal and things should "just work".
 In terms of physical setup, the administrator must ensure that there are physical links connecting the switches, and that for each vlan in the allocator's ``vlans`` option is trunked (tagged) on the interfaces connecting the switches to each other.
 It is VERY IMPORTANT that you be sure to configure your switches to guard against VLAN hopping attacks:

     https://en.wikipedia.org/wiki/VLAN_hopping